 Shalene joined Watsi on December 20th, 2014.
-One year ago, Shalene became the 5354th member to automatically support a new Watsi patient every month.
-Since then, 1,104 more people have become monthly donors!
-Shalene's most recent donation traveled 8,700 miles to support Sifa, a three-month-old from Tanzania, to fund surgery for his spina bifida condition.
+Two years ago, Shalene joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shalene's most recent donation traveled 8,800 miles to support Puthavy, a cooking-and-music-loving teen from Cambodia, for fracture repair treatment.